adamelshafei/react-slidify/AI_GUIDE.md

 # Rules for Generation
 - ALWAYS use <Split> for side-by-side content (text + image).
+- Wrap slides with <SlideLayout> to keep a safe padding/grid and avoid edge collisions.
 - Use standard Tailwind classes for inner styling (text-4xl, font-bold).
 - Do not create custom "slide containers" or "viewports"; <Deck> handles that.
 - Create small, modular components for slides with internal logic (like steps).
+- PresenterConsole is a separate view/route, not a plugin.
+Keep it out of the `plugins` array.

 ```